 Spiritual reason is what constitutes the new basis of the scientific method.
 This is important because it is only by spiritual reason that we can bring the phenomena of nature under one unified picture, and finally see the way the universe really is.

 Now, concerning observability, we must see that even spiritual reason shows us how we can also test its explanations about the universe.
-Spiritual is not beyond the realm of testability.
+The truly spiritual is not beyond the realm of testability.
 It can also be tested, and it satisfies the scientific method.

-And in fact, due to the revolutionary changes that have come as a result of spiritual reason, I sometimes refer to the new scientific method to establish some sort of distinction with the old scientific method.
+And in fact, due to the revolutionary changes that have come as a result of spiritual reason, I sometimes make mention of the new scientific method to establish some sort of distinction with the old scientific method.
 And as I can see, I would have to discuss this in a new article.

-However, in a way, we are majorly changing the basis of the scientific method, and not its hierarchichal procedure from hypothesis to theory, and we are simply doing this by using a new language of physics.
+However, in a way, we are majorly refactoring the scientific method and not changing its hierarchichal structure from hypothesis to theory, and we are simply doing this by using a new language of physics.